Written by Helga George and published on https://gardenerspath.com/

 More than 100 species of Phytophthora cause a complex of diseases on hundreds of kinds of plants.
 Several different species can infect temperate fruit trees such apple and crabapple, pear, peach, apricot, plum, and cherry and also tropical fruit trees such as oranges, limes, and lemons.

 Difficult to diagnose, these organisms can kill the fine roots (root rot), damage the roots right below the soil surface (crown rot), and rot the tree above the union (collar rot).
+These infections can lead to the gradual decline of the tree’s health, often going unnoticed until significant damage has occurred.
+Proper treatment and management are crucial to addressing these issues and maintaining tree vitality.
+When addressing severe cases, dissolving tree roots effectively may be necessary to prevent further spread of the disease and protect surrounding vegetation.

 Read on to learn how to distinguish Phytophthora infections from other fruit tree pathogens and steps you can take to prevent these debilitating diseases.